SaranshGolash/SaranshGolash/README.md

 - 👋 Hi, I’m @SaranshGolash
-- 👀 I’m interested in Mobile App Development
+- 👀 I’m interested in Mobile App Development and Web Development.
-- 🌱 I’m currently learning Android App Development
+- 🌱 I’m currently learning Android App Development and Web Development.
 - 💞️ I’m looking to collaborate on a small project
 - 📫 Here is my mail id to reach out to me - saranshgolash08@gmail.com
 - 😄 Pronouns: he/him